diracdeltas/spleeter4max/README.md

 ### spleeter seems to take forever to run

 try splitting your input audio into shorter pieces.

+on windows, if it hangs for more than a few minutes, this might indicate that you [need to run spleeter as administrator](https://github.com/diracdeltas/spleeter4max/issues/7).

 ### the start button disappears, then nothing happens